stevenplatt/homelab/docker/README.md

 > ⚠️ **Trust boundary:** the `openhands` service bind-mounts `/var/run/docker.sock`, which gives it root-equivalent access to the host's docker daemon.
 It needs this to spawn agent-server sandbox containers.
 Only run this on a workstation you trust; don't expose port 3000 outside localhost.

-A 35B-class model is the practical floor for OpenHands to be useful — smaller models often loop or fail to follow the agent's tool-use protocol.
-Qwen 3.5 35B-A3B (the default in this stack) works well; reasoning-tuned models like DeepSeek-R1-Distill-Qwen-32B work even better for multi-step tasks.
+A 26B+ model is roughly the practical floor for OpenHands to be useful — smaller models often loop or fail to follow the agent's tool-use protocol.
+Gemma 4 26B-A4B (the default in this stack) works for most tasks and benefits from large context windows; for harder multi-step problems, switching to a reasoning-tuned model like DeepSeek-R1-Distill-Qwen-32B is worth the trade-off in context room.

 ## Configuration